David-B-M/cmsc447-sp2024-himalayans/README.md

 # Sprint 2 - Implementation
 ## Build Instructions
-See the instructions in `./Frontend/README.md` for instructions on how to start the app.
+See the instructions in `./Frontend/README.md` for how to start the app.

+## Current Progress!
 Here is how our application is currently lookin!
 You can load the app up and see the the following pages.

 Shoutout our awesome team of developers for each of those pages.
 - MainMenu: @cmgilger, @LT69018, @David-B-M
-- StartGame: @LT69018 (<- Todo: add image.)
+- StartGame: @LT69018
 - PauseMenu/LevelFail: @samdev193
 <figure>
     <img src="current_appearance/MainMenu_3-29.png" height="300px">